Quickstart ebuild guide

 Often we need to apply patches.
 This is done either by defining the

-helper function.
-To use eapply
+using the eapply helper function.
+To use eapply,

 one must use EAPI 7.
-Here's app-misc/detox/detox-1.1.0.ebuild
+Here's app-misc/detox/detox-1.1.0.ebuild:

 # Copyright 1999-2021 Gentoo Authors